edrone/tf2-ulmfit/README.md

 Compare this to a model trained with `--normalize-labels`:

 ```
-Paste a document to classify using a regressor: hotel no security stole laptop avoid like plague
+Paste a document to classify using a regressor: horrible hotel no security stole laptop avoid like plague
-Score: = [0.12547399]
+Score: = [0.00999162]
 Paste a document to classify using a regressor: excellent hotel stay wonderful staff
-Score: = [1.8454201]
+Score: = [1.145164]
 ```